 Model selection instructions

-The general principle of model selection is as follows:
+The following information describes the general principle of model selection:

-AliwareMQ for IoT is recommended for applications that are deployed on mobile devices, apps, or web pages.
+- We recommend that you use Message Queue for MQTT for applications that are deployed on mobile devices, apps, or web pages.

 |Status data reporting by devices||Mobile device||√||×|